chiraN-jeevI3013/Password-Wault/README.md

 ## FrontEnd Design
-HOME: You can enter your Email/Username to
+HOME: You can enter your Email/Username to:

           - CREATE new Email/Username & Password (Axios POST)
           - UPDATE existing Email/Username & Password (Axios POST)
           - DELETE existing Email/Username & Password with Email/Username (Axios DELETE)

 ABOUT:    View the functionalities of the Application

-LIST:     View all the stored credentials from Database (Axios GET)
+LIST:     View all the stored credentials from Database:

+          - RETRIEVE existing Email/Username & Password (Axios GET)

 ## BackEnd Design